hwikgren/PNANetwork/PersonExtractionPdfFile/Readme.md

 		* Record the length of the longest variant
 	* Duplicates are also added to a treemap called 'duplicates'
 	* A thumbprint is made of all document names and added to the list of thumbprints
-	  * Thumbprints are made by replacing numbers with 1 and spaces with _ ***Tero: thumbprinteissä näkyi myös isoja ja pieniä x-kirjaimia.
-Korvaavatko ne aakkosia, jotka liitetään numerosarjan perään?***
+	  * Thumbprints are made by replacing numbers with 1 and spaces with _
+	  	* trailing letters are replaced with x and +-signs with X
 	  * Eg., SAA 14 123 > SAA_11_111
 * Read the Radner (forthcoming) conversion list to MAss names (_../Lists/Mass_Radner_conversion_)
 	* The names are added to a treemap called 'MAss'
 2. Iterate through the text file converted from pdf
 * Get a name from a line starting with '*'
 	* Convert letters from ASCII to Unicode according to our list (_../Lists/letterConversion_)